Afghan Civil War (1992–1996): Aftermath

+On 20 November 1996, the UNHCR halted all activities in Kabul.
+On 21–22 December, anti-Taliban demonstrations occurred in Herat as women demanded assistance from international organizations, but it was violently dispersed.
+On 28–29 December a major offensive was launched against Bagram airbase and the base was surrounded.

-The United Front, known in the Pakistani and Western media as the 'Northern Alliance', was created in opposition to the Taliban under the leadership of Massoud.
+The Northern Alliance was created in opposition to the Taliban under the leadership of Massoud.
 In the following years, over 1 million people fled the Taliban, many arriving to the areas controlled by Massoud.
 The events of this war lead to the Afghan Civil War (1996–2001).